Watson-Personal-Assistant/developer/_content/knowledge/create-condition-function.md

           var KnowledgeRelation = require('./sdk/relation');
      ```
     Tip: `__dirname` is required for Cloud Functions to find the file in the container.
-2. The condition part of the rule finds the owner of a  house when the agent is notified that the front door has opened.
-Before sending an alert to the home owner, the agent checks that the house is unoccupied.
-Add a function to `condition.js` that finds the owner of a house from a door ID.
+2. Add a function to `condition.js` that finds the owner of a house from a door ID.
       ```javascript
           function getHouseAndPersonForDoor(doorId) {
             console.log('in getHouseAndPersonForDoor');